On Sandon-type metrics for contactomorphism groups: Introduction

-In this paper, we focus on conjugation-invariant norms on contactomorphism groups and in particular on their (un)boundedness and discreteness.
-Such norms were discovered by S. Sandon in \cite{sandon-bi-invt} and further studied in recent papers \cite{zap} by F. Zapolsky and \cite{colin-sandon} By V. Colin and S. Sandon.
+In this paper, we focus on conjugation-invariant norms on contactomorphism groups and in particular on their (un)boundedness.
+Such norms were discovered by S. Sandon in \cite{sandon-bi-invt} and further studied in recent papers \cite{zap} by F. Zapolsky and \cite{colin-sandon} by V. Colin and S. Sandon.
 Their geometric properties turn out to be sensitive to the contact topology of $(V,\xi)$.
-The above norms are: \begin{itemize} \item bounded for $T^*\R^n \times S^1$, but not stably unbounded \cite{sandon-bi-invt}; \item stably unbounded for $T^*X \times S^1$ with compact $X$ \cite{zap,colin-sandon} and for $\R P^{2n+1}$; \cite{colin-sandon}; \item bounded for $S^{2n+1}$ \cite{colin-sandon}, \end{itemize} where the manifolds in the list are equipped with the standard contact structures.
+The above norms are: \begin{itemize} \item unbounded for $T^*\R^n \times S^1$, but not stably unbounded \cite{sandon-bi-invt}; \item stably unbounded for $T^*X \times S^1$ with compact $X$ \cite{zap, colin-sandon} and for $\R P^{2n+1}$; \cite{colin-sandon}; \item bounded for $S^{2n+1}$ \cite{colin-sandon}, \end{itemize} where the manifolds in the list are equipped with the standard contact structures.
 All these norms are studied by using Legendrian spectral invariants.
-Sandon's norm and its extension by Zapolsky are actually defined through these invariants, while the Colin-Sandon norms admit a geometric and/or dynamical definitions.
-Let us mention also a work in progress \cite{AW} by P. Albers and W. Merry where the authors define a conjugation-invariant norm on contact manifolds admitting a periodic Reeb flow by means of Rabinowitz Floer homology.
+Sandon's norm and its extension by Zapolsky are actually defined through these invariants, while the Colin-Sandon norms have geometric and/or dynamical definitions.
+It is also possible to define not conjugation-invariant (pseudo-) norms purely in terms of Hamiltonians; one of these, in the spirit of Hofer's norm, has been studied by Shelukhin \cite{shelukhin} (cf. \cite{Ryb12, Ryb13}).

+Conjugation-invariant norms are closely related to quasi-morphisms.
+Indeed if $\mu$ is a homogeneous quasi-morphism on a group $G$ -- a real-valued function on $G$ such that $\phi(f^n) = n\phi(f)$ for any $f \in G$, $n \in \Z$ and for which there is $D>0$ such that $|\phi(fg) - \phi(f)- \phi(g)| \leq D$ for all $f,g \in G$ -- then it is easily checked that $\phi$ is conjugation-invariant and $\mu(f):=|\phi(f)| + D$ for $f \neq \id$, $\mu(\id) := 0$ defines a conjugation-invariant norm on $G$.
+In particular the quasi-morphisms which S. Borman and F. Zapolsky \cite{BZ} construct on prequantizations give rise to stably unbounded conjugation-invariant norms.

+Finally, we note that, as with diffeomorphisms, a fragmentation property holds for contactomorphisms (see Banyaga \cite{banyaga}) and any open cover therefore induces a corresponding fragmentation norm (c.f. \cite{BIP} for diffeomorphisms, \cite{colin-sandon} for contactomorphisms).
+With some care in the choice of cover this norm will be conjugation-invariant and, as we show in Section~\ref{subsect-upper}, will dominate all known conjugation-invariant norms, a situation analogous to that for diffeomorphism groups \cite{BIP}.